You CAN draw and paint

 I have an ever-changing selection of drawings and paintings for sale in all media (watercolour, acrylics, oils, pencil, soft pastel and oil pastel) and covering all sorts of topics including landscapes, seascapes, still life, flowers, animals and portraits.

-The video has a selection of them and more are featured in the gallery below, but for full details of sizes, media and price of current paintings on sale - plus examples from previous commissions to inspire you - click the button and pop into my online Etsy shop at: https://www.etsy.com/uk/shop/ArtbyAngelaBirchall
+The video has a selection of them and more are featured on the art gallery page which also includes examples from previous commissions to inspire you.
+But for full details of sizes, media and price of current paintings on sale click the button and pop into my online Etsy shop at: https://www.etsy.com/uk/shop/ArtbyAngelaBirchall

 Turn your favourite photos into precious pet portraits